This article is going to look at the cordless electric Lawn and & Garden tools systems available for 2018.

 Lots of marketing terms:

 One more little marketing detail on voltage.
-Here in the U.S. the brands are allowed to “fudge” the voltage label.
+Here in the U.S., the brands are allowed to “fudge” the voltage label.
 For example, maximum initial battery voltage (measured without a workload on a fully charged battery) is 20, 56, 60, and 80 volts.
 So, that is the number they typically use on the label – i.e., Pro 80V or 40V MAX.
-Nominal (actual working) voltage is 18, 46, 54 and 72 volts. – i.e., a 58 volt battery is not better than a 56 volt.
-This will also affect the Watt Hour label on the battery.
+Nominal (actual working) voltage is 18, 46, 54 and 72 volts. – i.e., a 58-volt battery is not better than a 56 volt.
+This will also affect the Watt-Hour label on the battery.
+Some manufacturers are using peak voltage to figure Watt Hours.
+The actual battery capacity is less.

 It’s important to look at the whole package: the battery in conjunction with the motor and the tool being used, along with the ergonomics and overall engineering.
 It’s not simply a matter of how big the battery is.

 - String Trimmer for weekly trimming .065-.080 line.
 This works well for most suburban yards.
-If you have rock or brick landscape borders or chain link fence you may want a string trimmer with .080 and thicker line.
+Most brushless systems now use .080 or higher.
+If you have rock or brick landscape borders or chain link fence you may want a string trimmer with thicker .080 or .095 line.

 - Hedge Trimmer.
 Great for bushes, hedges and even trimming off prairie grass in the spring.